 Finally, stir in the cream and knead it a few times until it comes together in a ball.

 Then turn it out onto a lightly floured surface and roll the dough into a rough circle.
 Don’t stress about the size.
 You are looking for 7-8 inches in diameter, but don’t freak out if it isn’t perfect.

-Then I like to use a dough scraper to cut the scones into eighths and lift them off the board.
+Then I like to use a dough scraper to cut the Cheddar Scallion Scones into eighths and lift them off the board.